iamcarlosdaniel/MAGEO/README.md

 This project is under the MIT License - Refer to the file [LICENSE.md](LICENSE.md) for more details.

+## Disclaimer:

+The content provided in this SIGEMUV repository (Integrated Events and Marketing Management System of Universidad del Valle) is strictly conceptual and for learning purposes only.
+The code presented here is purely illustrative and should not be used in production environments without proper validation and adaptation by qualified professionals.

+Users are responsible for understanding and applying best development practices, as well as ensuring the quality and security of any implementation based on this code.
+Universidad del Valle and contributors to this repository assume no liability for any damages or inconveniences arising from the direct or indirect use of this material.

+Users are strongly advised to consult with experts in the field before implementing any solution based on the content of this repository.
+Accessing and using this code implies acceptance of these disclaimer terms.

 ## Contact

 - Website: [iamcarlosdaniel.com](www.iamcarlosdaniel.com)